Parbelaez/mr_knowitall/README.md

 User:

-All game stages have explicit instructions, and each time an input is required, the game will clearly state what are the options and will react to it, as shown below:
+All game stages have explicit instructions, and each time an input is required, the game will clearly state what are the options and will react to them, as shown below:

 ![Rules and UX example](./assets/images/rules_ux.png)